 - Cooks Illustrated

-American writers favoured the large skillet to fry and saute most food, and as shallow roasting pan – even as a substitute for a wok.
+American writers favoured the large skillet to fry and sauté most food, and as shallow roasting pan – even as a substitute for a wok.

 Teflon and other chemical non-stick coatings developed in mid to late 20th century had benefits and drawbacks.
 The coatings could be scratched during use or cleaning – the utensils have to be softer than the utensils that work with bare metal.
 Some coatings degrade if the pan is overheated, or under heavy use.
 Hard anodized aluminum is marketed as non-stick.
 There have been technical advances.
-The true advances cannot be identified in the background noise of product marketing “reviews”.
+True advances cannot be readily identified in the background noise of product marketing “reviews”.

 A few pans and utensils and a stove will see most cooks through most tasks.
 A few specialty applicances can cook some food with less adjustment of stove temperatures and work over the stove.

-A flat bottom wok, with a durable non stick coating, is a versatile pan which can serve as a skillet, a deep saute pan and a wok.
+A flat bottom wok, with a durable non stick coating, is a versatile pan which can serve as a skillet, a deep sauté pan and a wok.